ropensci-archive/rWBclimate/README.md

 [![Build Status](https://api.travis-ci.org/ropensci/rWBclimate.png)](https://travis-ci.org/ropensci/rWBclimate)

-### Currently there are a couple of errors if you've updated to httr 0.3 that are still being worked out.
-I almost have them fixed and it should be done this weekend.

 Introduction
 ========================================================
 rWBclimate is an R interface for the World Bank climate data used in the World Bank [climate knowledge portal](http://sdwebx.worldbank.org/climateportal/index.cfm).